kjosib/sophie/docs/learn.rst

 It's easy to forget some relevant detail, but Sophie will remind you.

-Admittedly, these particular messages are not exactly God's gift to aspiring programmers, but I've tried to make them informative, and in time Sophie might get better in this regard.
+Admittedly, these particular messages are not exactly God's gift to aspiring programmers, but I've tried to make them informative, and in time Sophie will get better in this regard.

 * Exercise:
     Try introducing some deliberate type-errors into the ``define_functions.sg`` example,